The Vanishing Beast: Chapter One

 “I’m not, I’m not!”

-Henry cleared his throat, already feeling exhausted by the interaction, and glanced longingly at the abandoned research project sitting on his desk.
+Henry cleared his throat, already feeling exhausted by this entire interaction, and glanced longingly at his research project sitting on his desk.
 He supposed it would have to wait for a while longer.
 “If you don’t mind, I’d like to start with the obvious question: you know my name, but I have yet to learn yours.”

 With an exaggerated flourish, the woman bowed.
 “Saoirse Evans, at your service.
 Peddler of potions, charms, and whatever magic you need to live the life of your dreams.”